jestjs/jest/docs/TutorialWebpack.md

 // test/fileMock.js

 // Return an empty string or other mock path to emulate the url that
-// Webpack provides via the file-loader module.exports = '';
+// webpack provides via the file-loader module.exports = '';
 ```

 We've told Jest to ignore files matching a stylesheet or image extension, and instead,
 require our mock files.
 You can adjust the regular expression to match the
-file types your Webpack config handles.
+file types your webpack config handles.

 Now that Jest knows how to process our files, we need to tell it how to _find_ them.
-For Webpack's `moduleDirectories`, and `extensions` options there are direct analogs in Jest.
+For webpack's `moduleDirectories`, and `extensions` options there are direct analogs in Jest.

 *Note: the `modulesDirectories` option in webpack is called `moduleDirectories` in Jest.*